GenericMappingTools/gmt/doc_modern/rst/source/pscoast.rst

 aware of such mismatches but cannot undertake band-aid solutions each time this occurs.

-Some users of **pscoast** will not be satisfied with what they find for the Antarctic shoreline.
+Some users of **coast** will not be satisfied with what they find for the Antarctic shoreline.
 In Antarctica, the boundary between ice and ocean varies seasonally and inter-annually.
 There are some areas of permanent shelf ice.
 In addition to these time-varying ice-ocean boundaries, there are also shelf ice grounding lines where ice goes from floating on the sea to sitting on land, and lines delimiting areas of rock outcrop.
-For consistency's sake, we have used the World Vector Shoreline throughout the world in **pscoast**, as described in the GMT Cookbook Appendix K. Users who need specific boundaries in Antarctica should get the Antarctic Digital Database, prepared by the British Antarctic Survey, Scott Polar Research Institute, World Conservation
+For consistency's sake, we have used the World Vector Shoreline throughout the world in **coast**, as described in the GMT Cookbook Appendix K. Users who need specific boundaries in Antarctica should get the Antarctic Digital Database, prepared by the British Antarctic Survey, Scott Polar Research Institute, World Conservation